CovertLab/vEcoli/doc/composites.rst

-method of the :py:class:`~ecoli.composites.ecoli_master.Ecoli` composer is responsible for creating these two Steps, the :py:class:`~ecoli.processes.allocator.Allocator` steps sandwiched between them in each execution layer, and the :py:class:`~ecoli.processes.unique_update.UniqueUpdate` Steps the run at the very end of each execution layer.
+method of the :py:class:`~ecoli.composites.ecoli_master.Ecoli` composer is responsible for creating these two Steps, the :py:class:`~ecoli.processes.allocator.Allocator` steps sandwiched between them in each execution layer, and the :py:class:`~ecoli.processes.unique_update.UniqueUpdate` Steps that run at the very end of each execution layer.
 It is also responsible for updating the flow to arrange these Steps in the order described in :ref:`implementation`.
 As an end-user, all you have to do to add a new partitioned process is ensure that it inherits from